The Wiggles: 2021–present: Expanded line-up

 The original line-up continued to perform occasionally during this period.
 Cook, Fatt, Anthony Field and Page performed an adults-only reunion tour at arenas around Australia in early 2022.
 They also made contributions to the 2022 tribute album ReWiggled, which debuted at No. 1 on the ARIA Albums Chart and became the group's first number-one album in Australia.
 ReWiggled was named Best Children's Album at the 2022 ARIA Awards, where the Wiggles were presented with the award for Best Australian Live Act, for their dual tour featuring the group's regular and original members.
 Members of the original group (minus Cook) were brought on stage by the Kid Laroi for a three-song cameo during his Melbourne concert in June 2022.
 The original quartet also performed at Falls Festival across Australia in late 2022 and early 2023.
 A documentary detailing the group's history, entitled Hot Potato: The Story of The Wiggles, premiered in October 2023 on Amazon Prime Video.

+The group exited their long-term partnership with ABC Music, who had released all of their previous albums, in February 2026.
+They subsequently signed a worldwide distribution deal with Universal Music Group, with the intention of expanding the reach of their music globally.
+The new agreement allocated Universal Music Australia as the distributor for Australian releases, and Republic Records for distribution in the United States.

 Musical style

 The Wiggles have written new music each year since their inception; they sequestered themselves for a month each summer and wrote three albums' worth of original children's music based on simple concepts familiar to young children, and using several genres of music and types of instruments.
 Most of their songs were short and started with the chorus because they felt that young children needed to be presented with a song's topic in their first few lines.
 They wrote songs individually at first, but eventually wrote as a group, often with John Field, trumpet player Dominic Lindsay, and Paddick.
 Fatt, the only member of the original group without a degree in early childhood education, tended to focus on composing music.
 Fatt told reporter Brian McElhiney, who called the group's songwriting process "a collaborate affair", that they wrote repetitive pop songs or jingles, which were appealing to children.
 Watkins reported that she was invited to write songs for their albums, even though she was primarily a dancer.
-John Fogerty of Creedence Clearwater Revival, who appeared in a Wiggles video in 2002, told The New York Times that he was "very impressed" with the group's songwriting, especially with their drum sound.
+John Fogerty of Creedence Clearwater Revival, who appeared in a Wiggles video in 2004, told The New York Times that he was "very impressed" with the group's songwriting, especially with their drum sound.